rohitshe/TestXenkoRepository/manual/graphics/graphics-reference/graphics-device-reference/draw-a-texture.md

 GraphicsDevice.DrawTexture(myTexture, GraphicsDevice.SamplerStates.AnisotropicClamp);```

 The user can also create custom samplers.
-This is achieved thanks to the `SamplerState (ref:{SiliconStudio.Xenko.Graphics.SamplerState})` and `SamplerStateDescription (ref:{SiliconStudio.Xenko.Graphics.SamplerStateDescription})` classes.
+This is achieved thanks to the @'SiliconStudio.Xenko.Graphics.SamplerState' and @'SiliconStudio.Xenko.Graphics.SamplerStateDescription' classes.
 To have the whole list of features, please refer to the documentation of each class.

 **Code:** Custom sampler